-A Swedish insurance or IORP undertaking may not engage in business other than insurance or IORP business and activities that are connected with such business (such as claims handling, investment management etc.).
-Swedish life insurance undertakings are able to combine unit-linked life insurance business with regular life insurance business.
+A Swedish insurance or IORP undertaking may not engage in business other than insurance or IORP business and activities that relate to such business (such as claims handling, investment management etc.).
+Swedish life insurance undertakings can combine unit-linked life insurance business with regular life insurance business.
 Furthermore, both life and non-life insurance undertakings may provide short-term health and accident insurance.
 IORP undertakings may only provide occupational retirement products.

 Insurance and IORP undertakings need to fulfil certain basic requirements, such as satisfactory solvency, liquidity and control over insurance risks, operating risks and investment risks.
-Furthermore, insurance and IORP undertakings must conduct the business in accordance with Generally Accepted Insurance Practices.
+Furthermore, insurance and IORP undertakings must conduct the business in accordance with generally accepted insurance practices.

 Insurance and IORP undertakings are obliged to provide, on an ongoing basis, information about their financial status, and the Swedish FSA may conduct on-site inspections and review the operations at any time.
-In case of violations of business rules and regulations, the

-Swedish FSA may revoke the authorization or impose fines of up to SEK 50,000,000.
+In case of violations of business rules and regulations, the Swedish FSA may revoke the authorisation or impose fines of up to SEK 50,000,000.
 However, infringement of money laundering provisions may result in considerably higher penalties, both for the undertaking and its directors.
-Certain violations of rules and regulations, such as violations of the GDPR may result in even higher penalties, for which both the undertaking and certain individuals may be held liable.
+Certain violations of rules and regulations, such as violations of the GDPR may also result in even higher penalties, for which both the undertaking and certain individuals may be held liable.

-2.5 Cross-border services / Branch offices/ General agencies
+2.5 Cross-border services/Branch offices/General agencies

-In accordance with the Foreign Insurance Activities Act (1998:293) (Sw. lag om utländska försäkringsgivares och tjänstepensionsinstituts verksamhet i Sverige) (the FIAA), an insurer, reinsurer or IORP domiciled within the European Economic Area (the EEA), may establish an agency or a branch (secondary establishment) or carry on business on a cross-border basis (freedom of provision of services) in Sweden without prior Swedish authorisation.
+In accordance with the Act on Foreign Insurers and Institutions for Occupational Retirement Provision in Sweden (1998:293) (Sw. lag om utländska försäkringsgivares och tjänstepensionsinstituts verksamhet i Sverige (the FIBA), an insurer, reinsurer or IORP domiciled within the European EconomicArea (the EEA), may establish an agency or a branch (secondary establishment) or carry on business on a cross-border basis (freedom of provision of services) in Sweden without prior Swedish authorisation.
 This is subject to certain notification procedures involving the authorities of the relevant home state.